Technical Interview, How to Prepare and Crack It 2023

 Start Preparing for the Technical Interview!

 For coding bootcamp graduates or self-taught developers, technical interviews can be a dark abyss, and attending one can be stressful.
 The trick is to know what to focus on and what to say.
 Practice and be prepared.
-Technical interviews and code screening rounds can be intimidating especially because we have been wrongly conditioned to think that a candidate without a four-year degree in CS is the preferred candidate at technical interviews.
+Technical and code screenings can be intimidating especially because we have been wrongly conditioned to think that a candidate with a four-year degree in CS is the preferred candidate at technical interviews in 2023!

-Before jumping to conclusions about technical interviews, remember that there is a surge of coding bootcamp graduates hired by IT companies.
+Before jumping to conclusions about technical interviews, remember that there is a surge of coding bootcamp graduate hires by IT companies.
 And they have been hired precisely for their ability to learn quickly in an accelerated course and work with programming languages required to crack the technical interviews.
 Trust me, once you’ve completed the technical interview you will realize it’s not too complicated.

 - Apply for jobs you aren’t familiar with: Don’t hesitate or stop yourself from applying to a job because you are not familiar with some of the requirements.
 You may not be an expert in all aspects of the industry but you can learn about it and get a hang of any new skill on the job!